awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vuex-cache ★51](https://github.com/superwf/vuex-cache) - A Vuex plugin utility to cache action those will make remote request.
  - [vuex-persist ★34](https://github.com/championswimmer/vuex-persist) - A Typescript-ready Vuex plugin to help save the store to localStorage or any custom Storage (that you can configure).
   - [vuex-local-state ★6](https://github.com/biluochun/vuex-localState) - Add 'localState/sessionState' options to vuex.
 Keep the Vuex state with localStorage.
-  - [vuex-cli-scaffold ★1](https://github.com/ndabAP/vuex-cli-scaffold) - Scaffold vuex actions, mutations, getters and the state.
+  - [vuex-cli-scaffold ★4](https://github.com/ndabAP/vuex-cli-scaffold) - Scaffold vuex actions, mutations, getters and the state.
  - [vuex-action-reload ★0](https://github.com/chlab/vuex-action-reload) - A vuex plugin that reloads actions when a condition is met.
+ - [vuejs-storage ★15](https://github.com/maple3142/vuejs-storage) - Vue.js and vuex plugin to persistence data with localStorage/sessionStorage.

 ###### Sync Between Tabs